kiniry/objective-c/s093030/assignment5/README.txt

 All of the above operators have higher order versions which performs the same operation but applies a certain function first.
-An example is the higher order version of max which can be used to extract a numeric value from all elements in the enumerable.
+An example is the higher order version of Max which can be used to extract a numeric value from each element in the enumerable and use this value to determine the maximum value in the enumerable.

 All operators are provided in a functional style, i.e. they do not mutate the enumerable they are working on, rather they return a new instance.